by Bobby May 07, 2018

 Thumbelina, the bumblebee, and the silkworm all came to live in the Faerie Realm, and lived happily ever after.

-for your chance to win up to 1500 Paradise Points!
 Join the discussion on Ravelry to see what other members are creating.
 Check back in next month for our June Fiber Club Unboxing, I hope to see you there!